mic0des/mcp-security-workshop/README.md

     }
   }
   ```
 - [ ] Restart Cursor.
-Open Settings → Features → MCP.
+Open Cursor > Settings > Cursor Settings > Tools & MCPs.
 Each of the entries should show a green dot.

 ---